neurolabusc/AppleSiliconForNeuroimaging/README.md

 [NiBabel](https://nipy.org/nibabel/) is a collection of neuroimaging related Python scripts and utilities.
 It provides [benchmarks](https://nipy.org/nibabel/reference/nibabel.benchmarks.html) for performance and regression testing.

-[Python natively supports the M1](https://github.com/conda-forge/miniforge#download) including native support for many popular libraries including numpy and scipy (though not [DIPY](https://github.com/tee-ar-ex/trx-python/issues/23)).
+Python natively supports the M1] including native support for many popular libraries including numpy and scipy (though not [DIPY](https://github.com/tee-ar-ex/trx-python/issues/23)).
 Users will want to ensure that they install numpy 1.23 or later [to exploit SIMD optimizations](https://github.com/numpy/numpy/issues/17989)).

 Note that many Python libraries do not yet support this hardware, so in practice you will have to disable this version for many tasks (`conda deactivate`).
 It does seem like packages that do not install with `pip` can be installed using commands of the form [`conda install opencv`](https://github.com/neurolabusc/AppleSiliconForNeuroimaging/issues/2).

 The graph shows the geometric mean for the benchmarks with lower values indicating faster performance.
+This graph includes performance for two cloud-based ARM CPUs: the Amazon Graviton Neoverse-N1 and the [Oracle cloud Ampere Altra A1](https://github.com/brainhackorg/brainhack_cloud).

 ![nibabel](nibabel.png)